Samsung/tizen-docs/docs/application/tizen-studio-0/setup/openjdk.md

 4. Click **New...** in the **User variables for \<user name\>** section.
     > [!NOTE]
-    > If your `JAVA_HOME` variable is already created, select it and click **Edit...**.
+    > If your `JAVA_HOME` variable is already created, select it and click **Edit**.

-5. Enter `JAVA_HOME` in the variable name field and the JDK directory path, for example, `C:\Users\user\Desktop\jdk-10.0.2`, in the Variable value field.
+5. Enter `JAVA_HOME` in the variable name field and the JDK directory path, for example, `C:\Users\user\Desktop\jdk-12.0.2`, in the Variable value field.

 6. Click **OK**.
 The Environment Variables window appears.

 7. If you cannot find `JAVA_HOME` in **System variables** section, add the variable by repeating the 4, 5, and 6 steps.

-10. Save and close the **Environment Variables** window.
+8. Save and close the **Environment Variables** window.

-11. Launch **Command Prompt**.
+9. Launch **Command Prompt**.

-12. Run the following command to verify whether the OpenJDK version 10 is installed:
+10. Run the following command to verify whether the OpenJDK is installed:
     ```
     java -version
     ```

 ### Install OpenJDK for Ubuntu

-This section explains how to install the OpenJDK version 10 on Ubuntu:
+This section explains how to install the OpenJDK on Ubuntu:

 1. Launch the **Terminal** application.

 2. Run the following command in the terminal to set the `JAVA_HOME` as OpenJDK directory path, for example:
     ```
-    JAVA_HOME=/home/<username>/Desktop/openJDK/jdk-10.0.2/
+    JAVA_HOME=/home/<username>/Desktop/openJDK/jdk-12.x.x/
     ```

 3. Run the following commands in the terminal: